Special Education Resources

 The Curriculum Resource Center inside Meyer library provides services and materials for students pursuing undergraduate or advanced degrees in the areas of early childhood, elementary, and middle school education; guidance and counseling; library science; reading; special education; and secondary education.

-The Assistive Technology Center has the following equipment for individuals who are visually impaired: JAWS, Zoomtext, Various Close Circuit TV (CCTV), OpenBook and Various Magnifiers.
+The Access Technology Center has the following equipment for individuals who are visually impaired: JAWS, Zoomtext, Various Close Circuit TV (CCTV), OpenBook and Various Magnifiers.

 The Computer Services Help Desk can help you with any technology questions you may have.